toopster/toopster.github.io/_posts/2021-09-07-time_poor_not_poor_time_management.markdown

 ---
 layout: post
-title:      "Time poor not poor time management"
+title:      "Time poor, not poor time management"
 date:       2021-09-07 09:00:00 -0400
 permalink:  time_poor_not_poor_time_management
 ---

 One thing that I have learnt from from my professional career to-date is that time is never on your side and that technical projects in the real world are rarely delivered as perfectly as you plan (or hope) them to be.
-In this blog post I share some tips, technical and not-so technical, obvious and not-so obvious, from my working in industry.
+In this blog post I share some advice, technical and not-so technical, obvious and not-so obvious.

 As I did my usual staring at a blank screen before starting this blog post, I reflected on some of the different projects that I have worked on throughout my career and how I might have done them differently had I known at the start of the project what I knew at the end.